 The third wheel assembly consists of the third wheel, a spacer and a third pinion.
 The escape wheel assembly consists of the escape wheel, a spacer and the escape pinion.
 Small breast tubes are then inserted into the assemblies using an arbor press.
 The frame consists of eight parts.
 Everything gets glued and clamped together and screws are added through the back side of the rear frame for extra support.
 That may seem like a lot of clamps but you need to do whatever is necessary to get good glue contact.
 The rear vertical frame is then glued to the main frame.
 The brush shafts needs to be polished before they're pressed into the rear vertical frame.
 Using the drill press and some polishing compound, the shafts take on a nice shine.

 You can even blow on the gears and they should turn freely.
 The Pendulum Bob is made from three pieces of walnut.
 The inner piece is cut to rough shape and then glued to a backer.
 This creates two pockets where led shot can be added for extra weight.
 A precut piece of walnut seals the deal.
 Once the glue is dry, the Bob is cut to its final shape.
 A two pound cut of shellac is applied to the face of the gears, taking care to get no finish on the gear teeth.
 A total of three coats is applied.
 With the clock dry assembled, a four pound weight is added to test the clock's movement.
-The clock will likely stop now and then as it breaks in but the weight can be adjusted for optimal performance.
+The wood clock will likely stop now and then as it breaks in but the weight can be adjusted for optimal performance.
 The clock hands are made from Purpleheart and Canarywood.
 After rough cutting, the parts are glued together and then shaped at the disk sander.
 The center is then cut out of the scroll saw for a decorative effect and a rotary tool is used to further shape each hand.

 The clock face is then cut from a sandwich of maple and walnut.
 The clock weight will be made from a steel tube capped off with walnut.
 The tube will be filled with led shot, bring you this close to four pounds as possible.
 The remaining clock parts we finished with General Finishes Enduro-Var, a high quality water based finish.
 (Underwood) Now it's time to hang the clock.
-Stanley:The clock's been running pretty steady now for about three weeks.
-I had to make just a few minor adjustments to the pendulum but its finally found its home and this is now the second wind that we've been on that the time has been just perfect.
+The clock's been running pretty steady now for about three weeks.
+We had to make just a few minor adjustments to the pendulum but its finally found its home and this is now the second wind that we've been on that the time has been just perfect.
 It will ran about 26, 27 hours or so on a wind.
 Every morning we get up, we wind the clock, yeah.
 That's it.
-Thanks a lot for coming on this journey with me and I hope it's inspired you to try and make your own clock.
+Thanks a lot for coming on this journey with us and we hope it's inspired you to try and make your own clock.
 It is a very easy thing to do.
 You really don't need a lot of tools.
 All you need is a lot of patience.
-Best of luck.